 PWI - Real Chat Filters - Remove red / system spam etc. AutoIt Code included

-This is a discussion on PWI - Real Chat Filters - Remove red / system spam etc. AutoIt Code included within the PW Hacks, Bots, Cheats, Exploits forum part of the Perfect World category; EDIT: Should now work on PWI, PW Russia and Indo
+Discussion on PWI - Real Chat Filters - Remove red / system spam etc. AutoIt Code included within the PW Hacks, Bots, Cheats, Exploits forum part of the Perfect World category.

 PWI / Rus / Indo - Real Chat Filters - Remove red spam etc. AutoIt Code included